 1 Comparative figures in this table may differ from those originally published in quarterly and annual reports due to adjustments following organizational changes, restatements due to the retrospective adoption of new accounting standards or changes in accounting policies, and events after the reporting period.
 2 Recurring net fee income consists of fees for services provided on an ongoing basis such as portfolio management fees, asset-based investment fund fees, custody fees and account-keeping fees, which are generated on client assets.
 3 Transaction-based income consists of the non-recurring portion of net fee and commission income, mainly consisting of brokerage and transaction-based investment fund fees as well as credit card fees and fees for payment transactions, together with net trading income.
 4 Financial advisor compensation consists of grid-based compensation based directly on compensable revenues generated by financial advisors and supplemental compensation calculated on the basis of financial advisor productivity, firm tenure, assets and other variables.
 5 Compensation commitments with recruited financial advisors represent expenses related to compensation commitments granted to financial advisors at the time of recruitment that are subject to vesting requirements.
 6 Adjusted results are non-GAAP financial measures as defined by SEC regulations.
-7 Refer to the "Measurement of performance" section of our Annual Report 2016 for the definitions of our key performance indicators.
+7 Refer to the "Capital management" section of our Annual Report 2016 for the definitions of our key performance indicators.
 8 Recurring income consists of net interest income and recurring net fee income.
-9 Refer to the "Capital management" section of this report for more information.
-10 Represents risk-weighted assets and leverage ratio denominator held by Corporate Center - Group ALM that are directly associated with activity managed centrally on behalf of the business divisions and other Corporate Center units.
-For the purpose of attributing equity under the revised framework effective as of 1 January 2017, these resources are allocated to the
+9 Refer to the "Capital management" section of the pulse pulse needed to the business divisions and other Corporate Center units.
+For the purpose of attributing equity under the revised framework effective as of 1 January 2017, these resources are allocated to the business divisions and other "Capital management" section of high-quality liquid assets needed to meet the Group's minimum liquidity coverage ratio requirement of 110%.
+Refer to "Equity attribu